Power Wheels gas conversion steps:

 That’s all there is to it, I know it’s a lot.
 Typically, a gasoline engine provides the power for the power wheel.
 While converting it, you should be familiar with the fundamentals of the power wheels gas engine conversion method.

-We hope that the procedure outlined above will relieve you of any technical difficulties you may be experiencing throughout the conversion process.
+We hope the aforementioned technique will help you overcome any technical issues you may be having during the converting process.
 For more information please check out how to modify Power Wheels to go faster.

 Please be careful and use at your own risk